janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 - the network load balancer type is External
 - the external IP address is not ephemeral but static

+There is a workaround in GCE, please see this comment from the original issue: https://github.com/kubernetes/kubernetes/issues/23880#issuecomment-269054735 If the external IP is static the user can create two Service instances, one for UDP and another for TCP and the user has to specify that static external IP address in those Service definitions in `loadBalancerIP`.

 HTTP protocol support: there is a different LB type in GCE for HTTP traffic: HTTP(S) LB.
 I.e. just like in the case of AWS it is not possible to have e.g. TCP+HTTP or UDP+HTTP behind the same LB/IP address.

 Forwarding rule pricing is per rule: there is a flat price up to 5 forwarding rule instances, on top of which every new forwarding rule has additional cost.